 Smoothing patches, such as those from Frownies and SiO Beauty, hold the skin taut to decrease the appearance of deep lines.
 I tried the Sio Beauty NeckLift Treatment, which is a silicone patch that hugs the contours of the neck.
 Since it needs to compress the skin to work, it feels tight (some people might find these too uncomfortable to wear overnight or for long periods of time).
 Facial patches like these discourage muscle movement and skin creasing, so they’re certainly worth checking out!
 (Read more about facial patches for wrinkle formation prevention here).

-When it comes to professional treatments, which will offer fast and dramatic results, Dr. Mariwalla suggests Ultherapy and Sofwave, which use ultrasound technology to lift the neck, chin, and brow, and improve lines and wrinkles.
+When it comes to professional options, which will offer fast and dramatic results, Dr. Mariwalla suggests micro-needling, microdroplets of Botox, and Ultherapy and Sofwave.
+The latter two use ultrasound technology to lift the neck, chin, and brow and improve lines and wrinkles.
 She also makes note of various laser treatments, which can resurface the skin’s texture.
-Consult with your dermatologist to find out which treatment is right for you and your skin concerns.
+I have undergone a few treatments on the neck myself, and can confidently say there are several effective surgical (and non-surgical) ways to tighten the neck.
+Consult a dermatologist to find out which one is right for you.

-I hope this helps you understand the causes of tech neck, as well as the best ways to treat and prevent it.
-Next, read which clothing item you should stop wearing if you want to save the skin on your chest!
+I hope this helps you understand the causes of tech neck, as well as the best ways to prevent it and address it once it’s already appeared.

 Celebrity Esthetician & Skincare Expert